-3.5 ASSESSMENT OF POTENTIAL EFFECTS FROM ST. PAUL REGIONAL WATER SERVICE (SPRWS) SUPPLY WELLS

-As stated a letter from CRA to MPCA dated July 26, 2007, Whirlpool and Reynolds share the City of North Oaks and North Oaks Home Owners Association (NOHOA) concern that future pumping of certain St. Paul Regional Water Services (SPRWS) supply wells located in the Vadnais Heights area may affect contaminant migration in North Oaks.
-As such, Whirlpool and Reynolds made the commitment to include as part of the Highway 96 Site Annual report, an annual assessment of the SPRWS activities.
+3.5 ASSESSMENT OF POTENTIAL EFFECTS FROM ST. PAUL REGIONAL WATER SERVICE (SPRWS) SUPPLY WELLS concern that future pumping of certain St. Paul Regional Water Services (SPRWS) supply wells located in the Vadnais Heights area may affect contaminant migration in North Oaks.
+As such, Whirlpool and Reynolds made the commitment to include as part of the Highway 96 Site Annual Reports, an annual assessment of the SPRWS activities.